tlaksono7/Hugo-Tailwind-4.x/README.md

 * I finally updated to the latest TailwindCSS 4.0.14
 * I removed `concurrently` and just use `hugo server`, does not really makes a difference though
 * Removed `autoprefixer` and `postcss`, seems they are no longer required
+* Note that the one content running at localhost:1313/new *.md is minimal and ugly.
+But it shows md and TailwindCSS rendering